gvolpe/par-dual/README.md

 The same typeclass is defined in the [Scala](https://www.scala-lang.org/) language, as part of the [Cats](https://typelevel.org/cats/typeclasses/parallel.html) library.

-This typeclass has been controversial, in a sense, for not having clear laws.
-However, it has been proven to be actually useful in applications.
+This typeclass has been controversial, in a sense, for not having strong laws.
+However, it has been proven to be actually useful in real-world applications.

 The idea of this package is to bring this power over to the Haskell language while exploring the design space to identify and define stronger laws (if possible).

+Originally, this idea has been described in [this blogpost](https://gvolpe.github.io/blog/parallel-typeclass-for-haskell/).

 ## Dual